jcolag/entropy-arbitrage/2025-10-30-emergence.md

  >
  > **PICARD**: Yes, yes, Data, I know about the *Orient Express*.
 But what is it doing on Prospero's Island?

-Picard cuts Data off, both because he presumably asked for an explanation in order to cut him off *and* because the writers wouldn't have known that the [*Orient Express*](https://en.wikipedia.org/wiki/Orient_Express) would make its final journey in 2009.
+Picard cuts Data off, both because he presumably asked for an explanation in order to cut him off *and* because the writers wouldn't have known that the {% wiki Orient_Express|*Orient Express*|en %} would make its final journey in 2009.

  > **PICARD**: I never realized that you were interested in trains.
 Are you aware that at its peak, the *Orient Express* carried more than ten thousand people a year?